nixlim/bank_tech_test/README.md

 Bank
   #deposit
-    should take an amount to be deposited should call DepositMoney Class on deposit and supply amount and ledger should throw an error if the #deposit amount is less than 0 should throw an error if the #deposit amount is 0
+    should take an amount to be deposited should throw an error if the #deposit amount is less than 0 should throw an error if the #deposit amount is 0 should credit the Ledger Class
   #withdraw
-    should take an amount to be withdrawn should call WithdrawMoney Class on withdrawal and supply amount and ledger should raise an error if the #withdraw amount is less than 0 should check with Ledger Class that the withdrawal does not exceed the available balance
+    should take an amount to be withdrawn should credit the Ledger Class
+    should raise an error if the #withdraw amount is less than 0 should check with Ledger Class that the withdrawal does not exceed the available balance